ClassiCube/ClassiCube/readme.md

+Here's an improved, more formal version of the README with added emojis for a friendly touch:

+---

+# ClassiCube 🎮

-ClassiCube is a custom Minecraft Classic compatible client written in C from scratch.<br>
+**ClassiCube** is a custom Minecraft Classic-compatible client, built entirely from scratch in C.
-**It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**
+It is not affiliated with Mojang AB, Minecraft, or Microsoft in any way. ⚠️

-# What ClassiCube is
+## What is ClassiCube? 🧱

-ClassiCube aims to replicate the 2009 Minecraft Classic client while offering **optional** enhancements to improve gameplay.
-ClassiCube can run on [many systems](#supported-systems), including desktop, web, mobile, and even some consoles.
+ClassiCube aims to faithfully recreate the 2009 Minecraft Classic client while providing **optional** enhancements to improve the gameplay experience.
+The game can run on a wide variety of systems, including desktop, web, mobile, and even some consoles.

+### Key Features 🌟
 <details>
-<summary><b>Features (click to expand)</b></summary>
+<summary><strong>Click to expand</strong></summary>

-* Much better performance and minimal memory usage compared to original Minecraft Classic
+- ⚡️ **High Performance**: Enjoy significantly better performance and lower memory usage than the original Minecraft Classic.
-* Optional enhancements including custom blocks, models, and environment colors
+- 🎨 **Customization**: Take advantage of optional features like custom blocks, models, and environment colors.
-* Partially supports some features of Minecraft Classic versions before 0.30
+- 🕹️ **Partial Compatibility**: Supports features from Minecraft Classic versions before 0.30.
-* Works with effectively all graphics cards that support OpenGL or Direct3D 9
+- 🖥️ **Wide Hardware Support**: Works with almost all graphics cards that support OpenGL or Direct3D 9.
-* Runs on Windows, macOS, Linux, Android, iOS, and in a web browser
+- 💻 **Cross-Platform**: Runs on Windows, macOS, Linux, Android, iOS, and most web browsers.
-* Also runs on OpenBSD, FreeBSD, NetBSD, Solaris, Haiku, IRIX, SerenityOS
+- 🕹️ **Console Support**: Also runs on OpenBSD, FreeBSD, NetBSD, Solaris, Haiku, IRIX, SerenityOS, and even some consoles (in varying stages of development).
-* Although in various stages of early development, also runs on various consoles

 </details>

-ClassiCube is not trying to replicate modern Minecraft versions.
-It will never support survival, logging in with Minecraft accounts or connecting to Minecraft servers.
+Please note that **ClassiCube** does not aim to replicate modern versions of Minecraft.
+It will never support survival mode, Minecraft account logins, or connections to official Minecraft servers.

-You can **download ClassiCube** [from here](https://www.classicube.net/download/) and the very latest builds [from here](https://www.classicube.net/nightlies/).
+You can **download ClassiCube** [here](https://www.classicube.net/download/) and access the latest builds [here](https://www.classicube.net/nightlies/). 🚀

 ![classic](https://github.com/ClassiCube/ClassiCube/assets/6509348/eedee53f-f53e-456f-b51c-92c62079eee0)
 ![enhanced](https://github.com/ClassiCube/ClassiCube/assets/6509348/b2fe0e2b-5d76-41ab-909f-048d0ad15f37)

-# We need your help
+---

+## We Need Your Help! 🤝

-ClassiCube strives to replicate the original Minecraft Classic experience by **strictly following a [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.
+ClassiCube aims to replicate the original Minecraft Classic experience by **strictly adhering to a [clean room](https://en.wikipedia.org/wiki/Clean_room_design) reverse engineering approach**.

-If you're interested in documenting or verifying the behaviour of the original Minecraft Classic, please get in contact with me. (`unknownshadow200` on Discord)
+If you're interested in documenting or verifying the behavior of the original Minecraft Classic, please reach out to me (`unknownshadow200` on Discord). 📩

+---

-# How to play
+## How to Play 🎮

+### Getting Started 🚀
-Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net and classicube.net.<br>
+- Run `ClassiCube.exe` to download the required assets from `minecraft.net` and `classicube.net`.
+When the dialog menu appears, click **OK**.
-Just click 'OK' to the dialog menu that appears when you start the launcher.

-**Singleplayer**
+### Singleplayer Mode 🏞️
-Run ClassiCube.exe, then click Singleplayer at the main menu.
+- Run `ClassiCube.exe`, then click **Singleplayer** in the main menu.

-**Multiplayer**
+### Multiplayer Mode 🌐
-Run ClassiCube.exe.
-You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).
+- Run `ClassiCube.exe` and connect to LAN servers or classicube.net servers (you'll need a [ClassiCube account](https://www.classicube.net/)).

-**Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly
+> **Note**: When using VirtualBox, disable Mouse Integration to avoid camera issues.

-#### *Stuck on OpenGL 1.1?*
+### Stuck on OpenGL 1.1? ⚙️
-The most common reason for being stuck on OpenGL 1.1 is non-working GPU drivers - so if possible, you should try either installing or updating the drivers for your GPU.
+The most common reason for being stuck on OpenGL 1.1 is outdated or non-functional GPU drivers.
+If possible, try updating your GPU drivers.

-Otherwise:
-* On Windows, you can still run the OpenGL build of ClassiCube anyways.
-(You can try downloading and using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance though)
+- **Windows**: You can still run ClassiCube using the MESA software renderer.
+Download it [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for better performance.
-* On other operating systems, you will have to [compile the game yourself](#Compiling).
-Don't forget to add `-DCC_BUILD_GL11` to the compilation command line so that the compiled game supports OpenGL 1.1.
+- **Other OS**: You may need to [compile the game yourself](#Compiling).
+Don’t forget to add `-DCC_BUILD_GL11` to the compilation command to support OpenGL 1.1.

-# Supported systems
+---

+## Supported Systems 🌍

-ClassiCube runs on:
+ClassiCube runs on a wide range of platforms:

-* Windows - 95 and later
+- **Windows** (95 and later)
-* macOS - 10.5 or later (but can be compiled to work with 10.3/10.4 though)
+- **macOS** (10.5 or later; can be compiled for 10.3/10.4)
-* Linux - needs `libcurl` and `libopenal`
+- **Linux** (requires `libcurl` and `libopenal`)
-* Android - 2.3 or later
+- **Android** (2.3 or later)
-* iOS - 8.0 or later
+- **iOS** (8.0 or later)
-* Most web browsers (even runs on IE11)
+- **Web browsers**, including Internet Explorer 11

-And also runs on:
+And also runs on various other systems such as:
 * Raspberry Pi - needs <code>libcurl</code> and <code>libopenal</code>
 * FreeBSD - needs <code>libexecinfo</code>, <code>curl</code> and <code>openal-soft</code> packages (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_freebsd.yml))
 * NetBSD - needs <code>libexecinfo</code>, <code>curl</code> and <code>openal-soft</code> packages (if you have a GitHub account, can [download from here](https://github.com/ClassiCube/ClassiCube/actions/workflows/build_netbsd.yml))